Netanyahu battles to stay in power in potential last weekend as Israel's Prime Minister - KESQ

 But the alliance of eight different parties, each with its own, disparate interests, may have little common ground to hold it together other than its desire to remove Netanyahu from office.

-The unity of Bennett’s government will face its first major test on Sunday afternoon, when the Knesset convenes to debate the coalition’s priorities and policies before the swearing in vote.
+The unity of Bennett’s government is facing its first major test on Sunday afternoon, as the Knesset debates the coalition’s priorities and policies before the swearing in vote.
 The debate is expected to last a few hours, during which Netanyahu and his allies will try to find pressure points to pull one party away from another.
 Only then will the speaker of the Knesset, a member of Netanyahu’s Likud party, call the confidence vote.

 It will be a critical moment, one that not only decides the leader of the country, but also reveals whether Netanyahu, long considered the “magician” of Israeli politics, has one more trick to play.